pbteja1998/OpenRank/README.md

 - You can view the application at [http://localhost](http://localhost)
-- To view the admin panel, navigate to [http://localhost/admin](http://localhost/admin) and enter the admin credentials that you created earlier.
+- To view the admin panel, navigate to [http://localhost/admin](http://localhost/admin) and enter the admin credentials that were created earlier.

 ### Other Instructions